Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Related work

 \section{Related work}

 Model misspecification in SBI has been studied both in the framework of Approximate Bayesian Computation (ABC)~\citep{frazier_2020b,bharti2022approximatebayesiancomputationdomain,pmlr-v130-fujisawa21a} and with modern neural-based approaches~\citep{kelly_misspecification-robust_2024, ward_robust_2022, huang_learning_2023, schmitt_detecting_2024}.
-These works, however, focus on settings distinct from ours.
+These works focus on settings distinct from ours.
 For instance, \citet{ward_robust_2022} assume a known form of misspecification, while \citet{huang_learning_2023} penalize the NPE loss according to the distributional shift between summary statistics of $\xv$ and $\yv$.
 Other contributions, such as \citet{schmitt_detecting_2024}, restrict attention to detecting misspecification at inference time by imposing a Gaussian prior on the space of summary statistics.

 An alternative perspective is to interpret misspecification as a noisy channel between simulated and real-world observations.
-In this view~\citep{wehenkel2025addressing, ward_robust_2022}, one assumes that once simulated data $\xv$ are known, the real observation $\yv$ does not carry additional information about the parameters $\rvtheta$.
-Formally, this conditional independence reads
+In this view~\citep{wehenkel2025addressing, ward_robust_2022}, once simulated data $\xv$ are known, the real observation $\yv$ does not carry additional information about the parameters $\rvtheta$.
+Under this conditional independence hypothesis